minprog/adventure/steps/1 introduction/index.md

 2. The `if __name__ == "__main__"` part, which contains the main "game loop" of the program.
 After introducing the game, it repeatedly asks for a command from the user, and tries to perform that command.

+Make sure that you understand every line of code in `adventure.py` before you start.

 > A hard constraint in this program is that the `Adventure` class may not `print` anything.
 All other printing should be done in the `__main__` part.
 And in return, the `__main__` part may, aside from printing things, only call methods in the `Adventure` class.
 It may not access methods and/or attributes from other classes that you will be writing.
 As such, each class will have separate responsibilities.